Select a program of interest and we’ll connect you with trade schools that match your goals.

 If you want a steady job helping people and working in healthcare, dental assisting is a practical choice.
-In Florida, you can get the training you need in less than two years at an accredited trade school, community college, or career center.
+In Florida, you can get the training you need in about two years at an accredited trade school, community college, or career center.

 Choosing the right school matters.
 The right program teaches hands-on skills, prepares you for certification, and connects you with employers through externships.